rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 when we examine the Evidence (B)( "Huamn has fed us every day for 364 days" ), it could have the following alterative explaination

 * Hypothesis A: Human being is our friend and feed us unconditionally and look after us
-* Hypothesis B: Human being is feeding us for their own purpose
+* Hypothesis B: Human being is feeding us for their own purpose, and probably want to eat our body.

 Even though Human fed the turkeys every day for 364, the possibility of hypothesis B is never to be 0.